How to succeed as an international manager in Denmark

 Ram explains that in many other countries people are expected to work longer and extra hours.
 Performance is measured in working hours spent instead of what is delivered.
 “That does not necessarily make any sense.
 At the end of the day what you deliver makes sense.
 That is what one should be measured upon” Ram says.

 Things can be surprising, annoying, or even seem perfect but hold on to making judgements on your colleagues and surroundings.
-Ram Pattiwar, Program Manager at FLSmidth
+Ram Pattiwar, Global Manager at FLSmidth

 Patience and planning